demisto/content/Packs/ExpanseV2/Playbooks/playbook-Expanse_Find_Cloud_IP_Address_Region_and_Service_README.md

 Subplaybook for Expanse Enrich Cloud Assets subplaybook.
-Finds Region and Service for IP Address belonging to Public Cloud, using Indicators (CIDRs) from Public Cloud feeds.
-Correlates based on longest match.
-Returns the matching indicator with the longest prefix.
+This playbook is used to find the corresponding Public Cloud Region (i.e. AWS us-east-1) and Service (i.e. AWS EC2) for a provided IP Address.
+It works by correlating the provided IP address with the IP Range Indicators (CIDRs) that can be collected from Public Cloud feeds (i.e. AWS Feed) in XSOAR.
+CIDR Indicators must be tagged properly using the corresponding tags (i.e. AWS for AWS Feed): tags can be configured in the Feed Integrations and must match the ones provided in the inputs of this playbook.
+Correlation is done based on the longest match (i.e. smaller CIDR such as /20 range wins over a bigger one such as /16).

 ## Dependencies